All Episodes

 It's just his opinion for crying out loud.

-Why in the war should this warrant a suspension?
+Why in the world should this warrant a suspension?

-If he thinks that the Latins are easily moldable and controllable and so forth, and it blacks if that's what he believes, why what why is this worth this?
+If he thinks that the Latins are easily moldable and controllable and so forth, and that blacks, if that's what he believes, why is this worth this?

 Why is everything somebody says these days worthy of a suspension?